 Students must maintain a professional dress code and adhere to standards of ethics, morality, and conduct as delineated by the program’s coordinator and the highest principles of the Tougaloo tradition of excellence so as to replicate that which is widely and commonly expected of Tougaloo students.
 The dress and conduct code will respect various cultural viewpoints.

 Students must present a cumulative grade point average of at least 3.40 at the end of each year to avoid being placed on probation.
 If a student fails to present a cumulative grade point average of 3.40 in two successive years, the student will be excused from the scholars program.

-All credits must be taken at Tougaloo, unless this requirement is specifically waived by the Pre-Law Program Coordinator and approved by the College.
+All credits must be taken at Tougaloo, unless this requirement is specifically waived by the Pre-Law Program Director and approved by the College.

 Through the Reuben V. Anderson Pre-Law Scholars Program, students will have a chance to develop an accurate picture of the realities, rewards, and challenges of being a lawyer in today’s society.
 Throughout the program, students will have an opportunity to:

 - gain a comprehensive grounding in fundamental legal concepts and techniques;